ashfaqur/foreign-exchange-service/docs/Development.md

 # API Design

-Derive APIs based on requirements
+Derived APIs based on requirements.

 1. Get a list of all available currencies